LATITUDE

 subregions

-Nestled in the captivating landscapes of the Pacific Northwest, the Washington wine region is a breathtaking tapestry of rolling vineyards, picturesque valleys, and majestic mountain backdrops.
+Nestled in the captivating landscapes of the Pacific Northwest, in the United States, the Washington wine region is a breathtaking tapestry of rolling vineyards, picturesque valleys, and majestic mountain backdrops.
 This winelover's paradise boasts a diverse terroir that nurtures a rich tapestry of grape varieties.

 Explore endless vine-covered vistas, where Cabernet Sauvignon vines thrive in the warm, sun-drenched days, producing bold and robust wines.
 Merlot, with its velvety elegance, finds its perfect home in the gentle slopes, while Syrah vines soak up the intense sun, delivering deep and spicy flavors.